Travel period: July 16-19, 2018

-Datong is on the halfway from Beijing to border with Mongolia, so we stayed a couple of days for a break on our journey to Ulaanbaatar.
-The ancient part of the city is unfortunately either completely restored or in development.
+Datong is on the halfway from Beijing to the border with Mongolia, so we stayed a couple of days for a break on our journey to Ulaanbaatar.
+The ancient part of the city is unfortunately either wholly restored or in development.
 There are only a few authentic temples and other buildings left.
-But it would be a shame to totally omit Datong.
-It has two very interesting attractions close by – Hanging Castle and Yungang grottoes (caves).
+But it would be a shame to omit Datong.
+It has two exciting attractions close by – Hanging Castle and Yungang grottoes (caves).

 During our stay, we were lucky to see maybe the biggest city’s event in years.
 The Jackie Chan Action Movie Week.
 Billboards were literally everywhere.
 The old city main square and the street with our hostel was full of stalls with food and drinks and crowded especially during the night.
 Even we were not able to get any ticket for any movie we enjoyed it.

 Originally we planned to visit both the main attractions, Hanging Castle and Yungang Grottoes.
 Unfortunately, the entrance fee for each of them was over 120 CNY.
-Being proper backpackers and also due to the fact that Hanging castle is not so close and you need to combine bus and taxi, we vote for Yungang Grottoes.
+Being proper backpackers and also because the Hanging castle is not so close and you need to combine bus and taxi, we vote for Yungang Grottoes.
 Those were preferred by various sources anyway.
 It was so simple to get the grottoes.
 We just needed to find Xin Kai Li bus stop and took bus number 3 that went directly to the entrance gate.
-Grottoes were the final station and the bus went probably every 15 minutes or so.
-It was a nice day but it definitely remained in a shadow of the Great Wall of China.
+Grottoes were the final station, and the bus went probably every 15 minutes or so.
+It was a pleasant day, but it remained in a shadow of the Great Wall of China.
 It was also unbearably hot with lack of shadow and walking the area was tough.